PHSX - Physics

 PREREQUISITE: M 273 or M 283 ; PHSX 222 or PHSX 242

 COREQUISITE: M 274 or M 284.
-(Sp) This course comprises a survey of the most important mathematical techniques used in the physical sciences, such as matrices, vector calculus, differential equations, complex variables, and Fourier series.
-Course will emphasize applications to specific problems in the various disciplines of the physical sciences
+(F, Sp) Survey of the most important mathematical techniques used in the physical sciences: power series, complex variables, linear algebra, vector calculus, Fourier analysis, series solutions of ordinary differential equations, and partial differential equations.
+Applications to specific problems in the various disciplines of the physical sciences are emphasized

 .